Contextes

 Contexts

 The Qur’ān has a history, so do its translations.
 Ignoring that history would mean taking the risk of a dangerous generalization, which would affect our view on Islam as well as its representations in Europe.
-You will find here the introductory notes to the different editions presented on our website.
-Each of these introductory notes places the text in its context.
-A translation from the 12th century can obviously not have the same status in our eyes as a translation from the 21st century.
+On this page, you will first find the introductory notes to the different editions presented on our website; each of these entries situates the text in its context: a 12th century translation obviously cannot have the same status in our eyes as a 21st century translation.
+Our contributors then offer you some additional studies in order to delve further into the history of the editions or to learn more about the sources used by the translators.

 - Introductory note to the Cairo edition (1924).